 General information about CO2 emission regulations

 In 2011 the European Parliament decided to introduce CO2 emission targets for light delivery and light articulated vehicles (collectively referred to as light commercial vehicles) in addition to the already introduced targets for passenger cars.
-In accordance with the applicable EU legislation, light commercial vehicles that are imported into Switzerland and registered for their designated purpose have to reduce their CO2 emissions to 147 grams per kilometre.
+In accordance with the applicable EU legislation, light commercial vehicles that are imported into Switzerland and registered for their designated purpose have to reduce their average CO2 emissions to 186 grams per kilometre (measured by the Worldwide Harmonised Light Vehicle Test Procedure, WLTP).
 This level is applicable until the end of 2024.
-However, for the implementation of the CO2 emission regulations, a changeover from the previously applicable NEDC (New European Driving Cycle) method to the more realistic WLTP (Worldwide Harmonised Light Vehicle Test Procedure) entered into effect on 1 January 2021.
-In the course of this changeover the CO2 target level of 147 grams per kilometre was adjusted to 186 grams per kilometre.
-This takes account of the higher and more realistic CO2 levels in accordance with the new WLTP method.
+A changeover from the previously applicable NEDC (New European Driving Cycle) method to the more realistic WLTP entered into effect on 1 January 2021.

 In principle, every importer is required to comply with specific CO2 target levels for their vehicle fleet.
 As a rule, the target level is calculated on the basis of the average target, taking account of the unladen weight of the vehicle.
 If the level of CO2 emissions per kilometre exceeds the specified target, a penalty per excess gram and vehicle has to be paid.

 In accordance with the CO2 Act, Switzerland must reduce its CO2 emissions versus reference year 1990.
-The total revision of the CO2 Act calls for a reduction by 50 per cent by 2030.
 Road transport is responsible for a significant proportion of CO2 emissions in Switzerland, and therefore the reduction potential is particularly high for passenger cars as well as light commercial vehicles.
 In Switzerland, the level of specific CO2 emissions from new cars is well above the European average.

 Light delivery vehicles and light articulated vehicles (collectively referred to as light commercial vehicles) are defined in accordance with Article 11, paragraphs 2e and 2i of the Ordinance on Technical Requirements for Road Vehicles.
 The definition applies to vehicles with a total weight of up to 3,500 kilograms.
 Special-purpose vehicles (e.g. armoured vehicles, vehicles with approved space for transporting wheelchairs, mobile homes) are excluded from the Ordinance.

 To promote the use of emission-free drives, vehicles with a total weight of up to 4,250 kilograms, which apart from their weight correspond to the definition of commercial vehicles and whose total weight is greater than 3,500 kilograms due to the additional weight of the emission-free drive, are included in the scope of application of the CO2 emission regulations for light commercial vehicles (Article 2abis, no. 2).
+Drivers with a B/BE licence can drive these vehicles.
 This takes account of the fact that some alternative drive systems are heavier than conventional combustion engines, e.g. battery-powered vehicles.

 In accordance with the CO2 Act, the term “initial registration” refers to the registration of light commercial vehicles that have been approved for the first time for use in Switzerland.
 Vehicles that were already registered in Switzerland are not subject to these regulations.
 This also does not include light commercial vehicles that have been approved abroad more than six months before their customs declaration in Switzerland.
 Neither the duration of the registration nor the distance travelled by the vehicle at the time of its customs clearance in Switzerland are of relevance.
 For vehicles previously registered abroad, only a standard registration with the vehicle licence is recognised.
 Here, for example, registrations for transfer licence plates or the use of vehicles with garage licence plates are not regarded as standard registrations.
 Registration abroad must be made in the name of a natural person or legal entity with domicile in the country concerned.
 Vehicles registered in the Principality of Liechtenstein have the same status as vehicles registered in Switzerland.

-Article 10 of the CO2 Act calls for the adjustment of CO2 emission levels from passenger cars and the introduction of target levels for light commercial vehicles.
-The corresponding measures take account of the regulations that were adopted by the EU at the beginning of 2014.
-For light commercial vehicles a CO2 target level of 147 grams per kilometre entered into effect in 2020.
-For the implementation of the CO2 emission regulations, a changeover from the previously applicable NEDC (New European Driving Cycle) method to the more realistic WLTP (Worldwide Harmonised Light Vehicle Test Procedure) entered into effect on 1 January 2021.
+Article 10 of the CO2 Act sets a CO2 target level of 186 grams per kilometer for delivery vehicles and light articulated vehicles, measured using the WLTP (Worldwide Harmonised Light Vehicle Test Procedure) method.
+For the implementation of the CO2 emission regulations, a changeover from the previously applicable NEDC (New European Driving Cycle) method to the more realistic WLTP entered into effect on 1 January 2021.
 In the course of this changeover the CO2 target levels for cars rose from 95 to 118 grams per kilometre, and for light commercial vehicles from 147 to 186 grams per kilometre.
 This takes account of the higher and more realistic CO2 levels in accordance with the new WLTP method.

-Unlike in the EU, where the CO2 target level of 147 grams per kilometre for 2020 and 186 grams per kilometre for 2021 under the WLTP method applies to the entire fleet of new light commercial vehicles, introductory relief mechanisms will apply in Switzerland, namely a phasing-in procedure and super credits until the end of 2022.
+Unlike in the EU, where the CO2 target level of 186 grams per kilometre starting in 2021 under the WLTP method applies to the entire fleet of new light commercial vehicles, introductory relief mechanisms apply in Switzerland, namely a phasing-in procedure and super credits until the end of 2022.

-Until the end of 2022, the following proportions of vehicles with the lowest CO2 emissions will be taken into account:
+In reference year 2022, 95 per cent of vehicles with the lowest CO2 emissions will be taken into account when calculating penalties.

-In the course of the changeover to the WLTP levels the total creditable grams per kilometre will be adjusted to 9.3 grams per kilometre over three years, which corresponds to the previously applicable restriction to 7.5 grams per kilometre under the NEDC method (Article 27, paragraphs 3 and 4).
-The still available effect of the multiple consideration after 2020 will thus be adjusted to the WLTP basis with factor 1.24 for 2021 and 2022.
+In the course of the changeover to the WLTP levels the total creditable grams per kilometre will be adjusted to 9.3 grams per kilometre over three years, which corresponds to the previously applicable restriction of 7.5 grams per kilometre under the NEDC method (Article 27, paragraphs 3 and 4).
+The effect still available after 2020 due to multiple consideration is thus converted to the WLTP basis for the years 2021 and 2022 at a factor of 1.24.

 The CO2 regulations apply to all importers of new light commercial vehicles.
 Here a distinction is made between small and large-scale importers.